Tight-Knit Community. Unparalleled Location. Impressive Outcomes.

 Everything at UWM felt so tailored to my personal and educational success and the campus felt like a second home.

-Whether a summer internship or co-op during the academic year or undergraduate research with top faculty, hands-on, career-building experiences outside of the classroom assure our engineering and computer science students are well prepared when they graduate.
-Our dedicated career services department and two engineering and computer science-related career fairs a year help facilitate great outcomes.
+Whether a summer internship or co-op during the academic year or undergraduate research with top faculty, you’ll appreciate hands-on, career-building experiences outside of the classroom.
+They assure our engineering and computer science students are well prepared when they graduate.
+Our dedicated career services department and two engineering and computer science-related career fairs a year give you an edge you’ll appreciate.

-*2023-2024 First Destination Survey Graduate Outcomes survey for the College of Engineering & Applied Science (undergraduate and graduate).
+*2024-2025 First Destination Survey Outcomes survey for the College of Engineering & Applied Science (undergraduate and graduate).

 Engineering and Computer Science Programs That Stand Out